Baltimore Ravens draft history

 This page is a list of the Baltimore Ravens NFL draft selections.
 The Ravens franchise began when the Cleveland Browns moved to Baltimore in 1996, leaving their team name, uniforms, and franchise records in Cleveland.
-The first draft the Ravens participated in was 1996, when they selected offensive tackle Jonathan Ogden of UCLA for their first selection as the Ravens.
+The first draft the Ravens participated in was 1996, and they selected offensive tackle Jonathan Ogden of UCLA for their first selection as the Ravens.
+Their first two selections, Ogden and linebacker Ray Lewis, played their entire careers in Baltimore, and both were inducted into the Pro Football Hall of Fame.